 This is why many dentists end up feeling a sense of lost control and yet more frustration.

 It actually creeps into your daily life, and you don’t give it a second thought.

 You focus on the problems it creates.
 You are then forever troubleshooting in your dental practice.

 You end up not enjoying being a business owner, and life then gets you down.

 Team members can also feel stress.

-They feel that they (at least the conscientious ones) are giving the job their very best.
+They feel that they (at least the conscientious ones) give the job their very best.

-They can’t understand what you (the practice principal or practice manager) wants or why you are not happy with the way things are.
+They can’t understand what you (the practice principal or practise manager) wants or why you are not happy with the way things are.

 They instinctively feel that things are not working the way they should.